 Categories: CMsights, CMstat, Configuration Management

 A common error in Configuration Management planning is thinking that if your organization has implemented PDM software with change control capabilities, or even a complete industry-focused CM solution, then you must have a plan for configuration management.
-This implies there must be a written Configuration Plan in existence.
+This implies there must be a written Configuration Management Plan in existence.
 Unfortunately, this is all too frequently not true.

-Why is a Configuration Management Plan important?
+What is a Configuration Management Plan and why is it important?

 It has been said that almost every engineering disaster, except those arising from natural causes or operator error, can ultimately be traced to at least one configuration management issue.
 Failures in configuration management occur in every industry and are often splashed across the news headlines worldwide when things go wrong.